6 Impressive Plants That Repel Ants (and What Attracts Them)

 If all else fails, you can try some of these homemade remedies to keep the ants out.
 Whatsmore, these remedies can easily be used in the house and should keep ants from storming your home every summer.

-You can easily combine these remedies with the plants above to get a better result – the more repellents you have on your property, the better the chances that your garden will be pest-free.
-Also, take some time to precisely learn which species of wants you are dealing with; some of these remedies won’t work on certain species.
+You can easily combine these remedies with the plants above to get a better result.
+So, the more repellents you have on your property, the better the chances that your garden will be pest-free.
+Also, take some time to precisely learn which species of wants you are dealing with.
+As some of these remedies won’t work on certain species.
 So before you go out to buy your ant repellents, do some research and make sure your treatment will work.

 Try and find the solution or combination that works for you and your garden and start chasing those ants out!